rickb777/genlist/README.md

  * IsEmpty, NonEmpty, Len - get simple properties
  * Swap - get a new list with two elements swapped
  * Exists, Forall - tests whether any or all elements match some specified condition
- * Foreach
+ * Foreach - applies a function to every element in turn, typically causing side-effects
  * Reverse, Shuffle - get a new list that is reversed or shuffled
  * Take, TakeLast, TakeWhile - get a new list without some trailing elements
  * Drop, DropLast, DropWhile - get a new list without some leading elements
- * Filter, Partition
+ * Filter, Partition - gets a subset, or two disjoint subsets, of the list
- * CountBy, MaxBy, MinBy, DistinctBy
+ * CountBy, MaxBy, MinBy, DistinctBy - statistics based on supplied operator functions

-If the element type is comparable, it adds:

- * Contains, Count, Distinct

-If the element type is numeric, it adds:

- * Sum, Mean

 It adds: